Waste. Fat. Gravy.

 But to what end?
 Keynesians may note that the state can play a positive role in attacking inequality, unemployment and illness through a variety of social programs, which require spending.
 This, they argue, is about fairness and universality — a relative newcomer philosophy in western governance, which via poor laws once punished the impoverished for character flaws.
 The whittling away of those programs serves to undermine the fairness net built after the Great Recession.
 Marxians may argue that reductions in social programs designed to even the playing field leaves in its wake a desperate pool of workers needing to sell their labour to reproduce privately the insurance they were once provided by the state.

 I do not quibble with either the Keynesians or the Marxians.
 I see value in both analyses and believe that they speak to significant ramifications for specific categories of society.
-However, the control that the state seeks and obscures through its use of euphemisms does not act in the interest of any particular class — be it the needy, the unemployed or the workers, I argue.
+However, the control that the state seeks and obscures through its use of euphemisms does not act in the interest of any particular historically marginalized group, I argue.
 These groups are horizontally linked with intersectional considerations, among them race, sex and sexuality, which bring with them specific power relations vis-à-vis the state and civil society.
 These are categories traditional neoliberal theories have been unable or worse, unwilling, to locate in the discussion of exclusion and power.
-What impact does cutting education or health care or Cabinet representation have for a trans* person of colour?
-Is it significantly more negative than a white cisgendered person?
+What impact does cutting education or health care or Cabinet representation have for a trans person of colour?
+Is it significantly more negative than a white cisgender person?
 Discussions about the cutting of government spending are currently occurring at the provincial level in Ontario.
-These discussions are, by the very nature of our diverse society, post-structuralist.
 We cannot equally quantify the impact of cuts.
 Such an approach disables discussions about who enjoys privilege and thus, based on that privilege, which segments of the population will be disproportionately injured by government spending reductions.
 Those chasing the power of the state, I propose, know this.
 Hence, I argue, we see the use of euphemisms to avoid the hard parts of such a debate.
 But why?
 Power, I suggest, chases the path of least resistance.
 An appearance of social cohesion promulgated by the immense power of the state makes power easier to obtain.
 Reductive platforms such as cutting “government waste” can be calculated only in subjective political terms.
 Roadblocks to such reductive platforms such as discussions about intersectional social relations are hard and thus ignored.
 It is, I put to you, a short-term approach lacking in vision and corrupted by language that betrays cowardice on the part of those seeking to control the political, economic and biological.